Key points

 Easement of support

-As mentioned above, this easement provides neighbouring properties reciprocal rights such as mutual support of a structure.
+As mentioned above, this easement provides neighbouring properties with reciprocal rights, such as mutual support of a structure.

 Easement of light and air

-Building certain walls or structures are prevented under this easement if they restrict your neighbour’s views.
-Going ahead and building without checking for an easement of 'light and air' could turn out to be a costly exercise as it’s possible you will have to demolish the work.
+Building certain walls or structures is prohibited under this easement if they restrict your neighbour’s views.
+Going ahead and building without checking for an easement of 'light and air' could turn out to be a costly exercise, as you may have to demolish the work.

 Can an easement be altered or removed?

-A private easement is an agreement between neighbours to create a specific easement such as a wall, fence or access, whereas a public easement is an easement created by statutory authority such as local council.
+A private easement is an agreement between neighbours to create a specific easement, such as a wall, fence or access, whereas a public easement is an easement created by a statutory authority, such as a local council.

 Buying a home or renovating one can be enough of a headache before throwing unknown easements into the mix - be sure you know your obligations before you buy or commence work on your property.
 If in doubt, seek advice through your conveyancer or property lawyer.